scottlepp/loki-mcp/README.md

 go run ./cmd/server
 ```

-The server communicates using stdin/stdout following the Model Context Protocol (MCP).
+The server communicates using stdin/stdout and SSE following the Model Context Protocol (MCP).
 This makes it suitable for use with Claude Desktop and other MCP-compatible clients.
-It does not run as an HTTP server on a port.

 ## Project Structure